neil8501/neil8501/README.md

 - 👯 I’m looking to collaborate on a Machine Learning Project

-- 💬 Ask me about Python, SQL, Django
+- 💬 Ask me about Python, SQL, Django, Tableau, Power BI.

-- 📫 How to reach me: neilpatel8501@gmail.com
+- 📫 How to reach me: npate111@kent.edu

 -->